 Our tester has been using this brush for years on her fine hair that is constantly knotty.
-It glides through even the most unmanageable of tresses, which we often find after a restless night’s sleep or blustery winter weather, without causing any pain.
-It’s compact too, small enough to fit into a cross body bag with no bother, so is perfect for on the go touch-ups if the weather catches you off guard.
+It glides through even the most unmanageable of tresses, found after a restless night’s sleep or blustery winter weather, without causing any pain.
+It’s compact too – small enough to fit into a cross body bag with no bother – so is perfect for on-the-go touch-ups.
 We couldn’t be without it.

 T3 volume 2.0 round brush

-This is ideal for medium to longer styles looking for a volume boost from the root or shaping a tighter curl.
-The aluminium and ceramic coated barrel is great for adding body and it’s easy to control.
-We used this exclusively with our hairdryer, as just on wet or dry hair, it was a little harsh, and the added heat will help create bouncy flicks on the ends or smoothen strands straight.
+This is ideal for those with medium to longer styles who are looking for a volume boost from the root, or to shape a tighter curl.
+The aluminium and ceramic-coated barrel is great for adding body and it’s easy to control.
+We used this exclusively with our hair dryer, as it was a little harsh on wet or dry hair, and the added heat will help create bouncy flicks on the ends or smoothen strands straight.

-Our tester also used it to brush through tonged hair to create a more natural looking wave.
-It didn’t pull on tresses, nor felt scratchy on our scalp and was an easy way to create smooth styles, especially if you have thicker, longer hair that can be harder to brush into a polished up-do style.
+Our tester also used it to brush through tonged hair to create a more natural-looking wave.
+It didn’t pull on tresses, nor feel scratchy on our scalp, and was an easy way to create smooth styles, especially if you have thicker, longer hair that can be harder to brush into a polished up-do.

-If you like oodles of volume, especially if your natural hair tends to fall flat, this round brush works wonders, especially when used at the root to guide your hairdryer.
-It has a striking teal handle that’s sturdy and won’t slip, and there’s also an orange section tip concealed inside the handle, which we found to be a little short for longer hair but helpful nonetheless.
+If you like oodles of volume, especially if your natural hair tends to fall flat, this round brush works wonders, especially when used at the root to guide your hair dryer.
+It has a striking teal handle that’s sturdy and won’t slip, and there’s also an orange sectioning tip concealed inside the handle, which we found to be a little short for longer hair but helpful nonetheless.

-We loved how it left hair looking shinier than usual, had great grip and didn’t catch on hair.
+We loved how it left our hair looking shinier than usual, had great grip and didn’t catch.
 It’s lightweight too, so if you have a lot of hair, your arm won’t be aching after 20 minutes of heated styling.
-Eye-catching and effective, it’s a fuss-free, easy tool to ensure good hair days everyday.
+Eye-catching and effective, it’s a fuss-free, easy tool to ensure good hair days.

 Aveda wooden paddle brush